Washburn University School of Law

-The Washburn University School of Law is a public law school located on the main campus of Washburn University in Topeka, Kansas.
+The Washburn University School of Law (Washburn Law) is a public law school located on the main campus of Washburn University in Topeka, Kansas.
 Washburn Law was founded in 1903.
 The school is accredited by the American Bar Association and has been a member of the Association of American Law Schools since 1905.

+Admissions

+For the class entering in 2025, the school accepted 255 out of 549 applicants (a 46.45% acceptance rate) with 136 of those accepted enrolling, a 53.33% yield rate (the percentage of accepted students who enrolled).
+One student was not included in the acceptance statistics.
+The class consists of 137 students.
+The median LSAT score of enrolled students was 155 and the median undergraduate GPA was 3.68.
+Two students were not included in the GPA calculation and two were not included in the LSAT calculation.
+The reported 25th/75th percentile LSAT scores and GPAs were 151/159 and 3.37/3.88.